 Explore Eastern South Mountain

-From the Marcos De Niza Trailhead head out on the dirt road into Pima Canyon.
-It's 1.1 miles and 175 elevation gain down the road to Pima Canyon Trailhead.
-I guess long ago you could drive to Pima Canyon Trailhead.
+From the Marcos De Niza Trailhead ( now new Pima Canyon ), head out on the dirt road into Pima Canyon.
+It's 1.1 miles and 175 elevation gain down the road to ( old ) Pima Canyon Trailhead.
+Apparently, long ago, you could drive to Pima Canyon Trailhead.
 That's a thing of the past.
 I'm sure they had problems with parties at night as it is well hidden from the surrounding city.
 No biggie, it's a pleasant walk.
-In fact I'd call it one of the best mixtures of company in the valley.
+In fact, I'd call it one of the best mixtures of company in the valley.
 You have all the age ranges.
 Then you mix in hikers, joggers & mountain bikers.
-Add all that into one densely populated section of Phoenix and there you have it.
+Add all that into one densely populated section of Phoenix, and there you have it.

 The trail curves around before dipping into a wash marking the "official" start of the National Trail.
-If you started at 4:30am in June as I did, you're still ahead of the daily sunrise.
+If you started at 4:30 am in June as I did, you're still ahead of the daily sunrise.
 It wasn't "dark" up until this point either, just no sunshine.
 I'll add on that it's mighty refreshing too.
 Whoohoo! - Summertime chills in the desert!
-As with any morning hike the company is top notch.
+As with any morning hike, the company is top-notch.
 Probably an 80% "hello" rate.
-Anyhow... immediately onto the National Trail you're gaining elevation.
-It's not much of push gaining the final 550 feet in elevation, but you'll notice it here.
+Anyhow... immediately onto the National Trail, you're gaining elevation.
+It's not much of a push gaining the final 550 feet in elevation, but you'll notice it here.
 In fact, it's enough to make most mountain bikers take the easier Mormon Trail up the mountain.

-As you gain elevation you're greeted by a wonderful sunrise.
-In June the sun was nudging the southern most peak of the Four Peaks as it rose from the horizon.
+As you gain elevation, you're greeted by a wonderful sunrise.
+In June, the sun was nudging the Four Peaks' southernmost peak as it rose from the horizon.
 What makes this early morning hike so magnificent are the shadows.
 The trail is lined with many blackened boulders and weaves about.
 Keep in mind this is major mountain biking terrain.
 However, an early start puts you ahead of the game.
 I didn't pass one mountain biker until the return trip.
 This stretch between Pima Canyon Trailhead to the Hidden valley turnoff is 1.35 miles.
-The grade is moderate, averaging 13% through the most part.
-One short section is steep at 31% which you can't imagine a bicycle going up, but they do!
-I tried for years but it was too much for me.
+The grade is moderate, averaging 13% for the most part.
+One short section is steep at 31%, which you can't imagine a bicycle going up, but they do!
+I tried for years, but it was too much for me.

-At the Hidden Valley turnoff you'll travel 0.45 miles through Hidden Valley.
+At the Hidden Valley turnoff, you'll travel 0.45 miles through Hidden Valley.
 Which is really a shortcut cause it's 0.6 miles back on the National Trail to the same point.
 Okay, onto Hidden Valley Trail.
 You'll immediately pass through the tunnel.
 Now you're truly in a valley hidden from the surrounding city.
 This short stretch is gold in my book.
-Boulder that appear to be huge shaved off wafers and such are scattered about in addition to some interesting sculptures.
-Not likely on your trip but shortly after the tunnel I encountered a huge gathering of bees on the side of a rock.
+Boulders that appear to be huge shaved off wafers and such are scattered about in addition to some interesting sculptures.
+Not likely on your trip, but shortly after the tunnel, I encountered a huge gathering of bees on the side of a rock.

 The trail may be tricky to navigate your first few times through Hidden Valley.
 Not to worry, you won't really get lost.
-I've been up here once after a rain and let me tell you this place turns into a playground.
-Since I got an early start this time out the sun was just piercing into Hidden Valley.
-I lucked out taking a photo.
-A hummingbird zipped right by and I caught him in a photo about two feet away.
+Once after rain, I've been up here, and let me tell you, this place turns into a playground.
+Since I got an early start this time out, the sun was just piercing into Hidden Valley.
+I lucked out, taking a photo.
+A hummingbird zipped right by, and I caught him in a photo about two feet away.
 You'll need to negotiate two rock slides along the way before reaching Fat Man's Pass, originally called "Wonder Rift" on early topo maps.
 Which is an amazing curvature of rock with the slightest gap throughout.
-From there it's back home on the National Trail.
-Before reaching the Hidden Valley turn you originally took you'll pass the Mormon turnoff.
+From there, it's back home on the National Trail.
+Before reaching the Hidden Valley turn, you originally took, you'll pass the Mormon turnoff.
 You could take a variation back home.